 From the University of Pittsburgh School of Education: "The 20 educators who signed on to participate in the Western Pennsylvania Writing Project’s 21st Century Notebooking Inquiry Project, a Grable-sponsored exploration into paper circuitry, dove straight into “doing,” trying out first hand what they intended to teach others.
 The group represented various contexts: public, private, and charter, and nearby Latrobe, Hempstead and Franklin Regional districts.
 Paper circuitry, at its most basic, involves tinkering with copper tape, sticker LED lights, coin-shaped batteries, paper, pens, and art supplies to design and compose written texts that light up.

-2015 promises remarkable performances at the Center for New Music and more transformative teaching and learning programs for educators and for youth.
-From summer institutes to concerts and public workshops, we’ll be combining art, science and electronics and working with incredibly talented musicians, artists and engineers.
+Since 2006, NEXMAP has distinguished itself with remarkable performances and transformative teaching and learning programs for educators and youth.
+From summer institutes to concerts and public workshops, we are combining art, science, and electronics and working with incredibly talented musicians, artists, and engineers.

 We can’t do this work without your help.

 Donate today to help us support tomorrow’s innovators.